 The objective of AASB 10 is to establish principles for the presentation and preparation of consolidated financial statements.
 It sets out how to apply the principle of control to identify whether an investor controls an investee and therefore must consolidate the investee.
 It also sets out the accounting requirements for the preparation of consolidated financial statements.
-The amendments to AASB 10 define an investment entity and introduce an exemption from the consolidation requirements for investment entities.
-The adoption of these standards has had no impact on the Scheme.
+The amendments to AASB 10 define an investment entity and introduce an exception from the consolidation requirements for investment entities.